Erasmus Programme: Erasmus+ Programme 2021–2027

+Participation and impact of the programme

-More than 9 million people have participated in the Erasmus programme since its creation.
-The number of young participants has increased significantly since 1987.
+Nearly 14 million people have participated in the Erasmus programme since its creation.
+The young participants has increased significantly since 1987.
 Nearly 300,000 a year compared with only 3,244 in 1987.
 Spain is the country that has allowed most people to participate in Erasmus with more than 40,000 per year, slightly ahead of France, Germany and Italy.
-The countries receiving the most Erasmus students are Spain with more than 47,000 students and then Germany with 32,800.
+The countries receiving the most Erasmus students are Spain with more than 47,000 students and Germany with 32,800.
+Erasmus has positively impacted higher education, bringing educational, social, cultural, and economic benefits to institutions.
+It professionalizes international cooperation, strengthens academic ties, fosters research collaborations, and forms informal networks, creating friendships across borders.
+The programme has become a valued source of 'soft power' and diplomatic value for participating countries.
 There are currently more than 4,000 higher institutions participating in Erasmus across the 37 countries.
 In 2012–13, 270,000 took part, the most popular destinations being Spain, Germany, Italy and France.
 Erasmus students represented 5 percent of European graduates as of 2012.
+EU Member States and third countries associated to the Programme can fully take part in all the Actions of Erasmus+.
+The third countries associated to the Programme are North Macedonia, Serbia, Iceland, Liechtenstein, Norway and Turkey.
+In the EU-UK summit on 19 May 2025, the UK and the European Commission agreed to work towards the association of the UK with the Erasmus+ programme.

 Studies have discussed issues related to the selection into the programme and the representativeness of the participants.
 Some studies have raised doubts about the inclusiveness of the programme, by socio-economic background, level of study, or academic performance.
 Thus, one study analyses the financial issues and family background of Erasmus students, showing that despite the fact that access to the programme has been moderately widened, there are still important socio-economic barriers to participation in the programme.
 Another study uncovered what seems to be an adverse self-selection of Erasmus students based on their prior academic performance, with higher-performing students less likely to participate than lower-performing ones.
-However, this case was based on a number of four hundred graduates in a Spanish university only.
+However, this case was based on four hundred graduates in only a Spanish university.
 Inversely, one study looking in details at French and Italian students found that the primary predictor of participation to Erasmus was students' prior academic records, not the occupation of their parents.

 Requirements

 The Erasmus Programme had previously been restricted to applicants who had completed at least one year of tertiary-level study, but it is now also available to secondary school students.
+Indeed, non-formal education programmes for adults, can expand opportunities for its students and staff through the development of international partnerships following the priorities of the Programme, such as inclusion and diversity, digital transformation, environment and climate change or participation in democratic life.